pulse00/Composer-Eclipse-Plugin/README.md

 Usage
 =====

+### Prerequisites

+* You need to setup a working PHP executable in the PHP preference page "PHP executables" so `composer.phar` can be executed properly.
-To make the dependency graph work, you need to add the Composer nature to your project via `Right-Click on project -> Configure -> Add Composer nature` and rebuild your project.
+* To make the dependency graph work, you need to add the Composer nature to your project via `Right-Click on project -> Configure -> Add Composer nature` and rebuild your project.